HainanXu/House-price-prediction/README.md

 # Multivariate Analysis

-My very first try on regression analysis.
+My very first try on regression analysis using R.
 Used backward/forward elimination as variable selection method.
 Also tried random forest for the very first time.
-Better techniques such as XGBoost should be tried later.
+Will upload new files after mastered better techiques such as XGBoost.